Novartis says MS drug cut risk of disability advance in study

 According to Novartis's analysis, BAF312 reduced the risk of three-month confirmed disability progression by 21 percent compared with placebo, with risk reduction even greater after six months.

-BAF312 also helped reduce the annualized relapse rate and compared favorably with the placebo in measures including the percent change in brain volume as well as volume of brain lesions, Novartis said.
+BAF312 also helped reduce the annualised relapse rate and compared favorably with the placebo in measures including the percent change in brain volume as well as volume of brain lesions, Novartis said.

-The difference in change from baseline in the timed 25-foot walk test, a measure for MS patients to assess disease progression, was not significant, Novartis said.
+The difference in change from baseline in the timed 25-foot walk test, a measure for MS patients as they assess disease progression, was not significant, Novartis said.

 "These data are a positive stride forward in an unserved disease area, and we look forward to evaluating next steps with health authorities," said Novartis Chief Medical Officer Vasant Narasimhan.